junxit/us-congress-bills-112/metadata.md

 - 2012-04-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 181). (text: CR 4/24/2012 H2045)
 - 2012-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 181).(text: CR 4/24/2012 H2045)
+- 2012-04-26 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.